-Short Circuit is delivered by Film City Futures in partnership with Glasgow Film, and funded by Screen Scotland and BFI NETWORK, running until the end of March 2023.
+Short Circuit is delivered by Film City Futures in partnership with Glasgow Film, and supported by Screen Scotland and BFI NETWORK (using funds from the National Lottery).

 Film City Futures’ mission is to connect people, space and opportunity, enabling access and entry to the screen industries for all.
 We offer industry focussed programmes that are creative, challenging, and, most importantly, meet the needs of the screen sector in Scotland, from the engagement of new and emerging talent, to personal and business development.
 Projects to date include Jump Cut, a talent development initiative for 16-25 year olds; Frontrunners, an Executive Coaching programme for business leaders from television, film and related media businesses; and FOCUS, a business development initiative for screen businesses in Scotland.